realmohitattri/BoostTheArcade/Skills Boost Arcade Trivia February 2025 Week 2 /The Arcade Trivia February Week 2 /Google Drive: Getting Started.md

 Open Drive from -> [here](https://drive.google.com/)

-### Then upload any of your file into Google Drive
+### First upload any of your file into Google Drive

 ### Then Create a folder name of `Important Data`